pulseenergy/tumor/README.md

 tumor
 =====

+tumor is a tool for working with many interlinked npm projects all at once. `npm link` mostly works, but it's missing an easy setup step that clones and links all the relevant projects.

+there are [other](http://myrepos.branchable.com/) [tools](https://github.com/pulseenergy/mgit) for working with multiple git repositories at once, but this one knows to work only on the repositories relevant to the task at hand.

-install it: `git clone`, `npm install -g`, or all-at-once: `npm install -g git://github.com/pulseenergy/tumor.git`.
+install it: `npm install -g git://github.com/pulseenergy/tumor.git`.

 then in your messy, interlinked projects: `tumor link`, `tumor exec git pull`, `tumor exec git push`, etc.